 The real trick is finding an app that has the functionality you need to trade successfully.
 This can come down to user-friendly trade execution or charting tools that allow you to develop your strategies.
-With these points in mind, this article will detail the following topics:
+With these points in mind, this article offer a comprehensive trading app guide through:

 If you registered your account with a broker on a desktop device and are looking to trade on the move, you’ll only need your log-in and password to access the trading platform.
 If you’re starting at square one, it’s possible to set up demo and live accounts just by using your hand-held device.